cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 A malicious adversary controlling the Collector and one of the Aggregators can further turn arbitrary non-heavy prefixes into heavy ones by tampering with the IDPF output at any position.
-While our construction ensures that the sum of all nodes evaluated at a level cannot exceed the value at the parent nodes, this still may allow an adversary to discover individual non-heavy strings.
+While our construction ensures that the nodes evaluated at one level are children of the nodes evaluated at the previous level, this still may allow an adversary to discover individual non-heavy strings.

 The only practical, general-purpose approach to mitigating these leakages is via differential privacy, which is RECOMMENDED for all protocols using Poplar1 for